ipfs/ipfs-docs/docs/reference/cli.md

       * This datastore uses up to several gigabytes of memory.

       This profile may only be applied when first initializing the node.
+    'lowpower':
+      Reduces daemon overhead on the system.
+May affect node functionality - performance of content discovery and data fetching may be degraded.

     'randomports':
       Use a random port number for swarm.
+    'local-discovery':
+      Sets default values to fields affected by the server profile, enables discovery in local networks.
+    'test':
+      Reduces external interference of IPFS daemon, this is useful when using the daemon in test environments.

 SUBCOMMANDS
   ipfs config profile apply <profile> - Apply profile to config.